crosswalk-project/crosswalk-website/_notes/landing-page.md

 ### By default

-When you choose the default WebView, your users could be using the latest version of Android or seeing the web from 2011—or anywhere else inbetween.
+When you choose the default WebView, your users could be using the latest version of Android or seeing the web from 2011—or anywhere else in between.

 ### Upgraded with Crosswalk